jfisher18/Elementary/README.md

 # Elementary
-An interactive periodic table in processing
+An interactive periodic table in Processing